FMIA Pre-Super Bowl: Kyle Shanahan on Pick 262 and Peter King's All-Time Roster

 April 30, 2022.
 Day three of the draft.
 Rounds four through seven.
 Now it got to be the last dozen or so picks, late in round seven.
 The San Francisco 49ers had the last pick overall, number 262.
 “That day in the draft room,” Shanahan told me as he drove through Mountain View, slowing to account for the school dropoffs, “it got a little intense.”

 There were nine Compensatory Picks awarded in the seventh round in 2022, the final one to the 49ers.
 Comp Picks, as they’re called, are rewards to teams that lose veteran players in free-agency, based on the contracts departing players earn on the free market, plus the free agents they sign.
 Quarterback C.J.
-Beathard, drafted by the Niners in 2017 to backstop Jimmy Garoppolo, signed a cheap free-agent deal with Jacksonville the previous year, and per the NFL Comp Pick system, the Niners were awarded the 32nd and final Comp Pick of the draft for losing Beathard.
+Beathard, drafted by the Niners in 2017 (he eventually backstopped Jimmy Garoppolo), signed a cheap free-agent deal with Jacksonville the previous year, and per the NFL Comp Pick system, the Niners were awarded the 32nd and final Comp Pick of the draft for losing Beathard.

 So now, with the Dollar Store Comp Pick of 2022—the lowest-value Compensatory Pick awarded by the NFL—the 49ers had a bonus choice.
 Because they’d traded up the previous year to get quarterback Trey Lance, there was no way Shanahan and GM John Lynch, with prospects at several positions with make-it grades still on the board, could sacrifice one of those for another quarterback.
 Could they?